freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 html: The root element of an HTML page

-head: The element contains meta information about the document
+head: The element contains meta information about the document and non-visual elements that help make the page work

 title: The element specifies a title for the document